 (See the page on diseases of ash trees for some additional information)

-As they emerge from ash trees in June and July, adult emerald ash borers leave behind disctinct D-shaped exit holes.
+As they emerge from ash trees in June and July, adult emerald ash borers leave behind distinct D-shaped exit holes.
 These holes are approximately 1/8″ wide and can be oriented in any direction (i.e., the flat side may be facing upwards, downwards, etc.).
 These D-shaped holes are a strong indicator of EAB.

 Trees attacked by EAB have distinct S-shaped or “serpentine” galleries (tunnels) beneath the bark.
-These tunnels tend to be about 1/8″ wide and are packed with frass (a fine mixture of sawdust and insect excrement).
-If you notice any loose bark on a suspect ash tree, you can peel it back to check for the presence of these distinct larval galleries.
+These tunnels are approximately 1/8 inch wide and are packed with frass (a fine mixture of sawdust and insect excrement).

-In addition to the D-shaped exit holes and S-shaped larval galleries, collecting an adult EAB beetle or larvae can help confirm an EAB infestation.
+In addition to the D-shaped exit holes and S-shaped larval galleries, finding EAB larvae, pupae, or adults will confirm an EAB infestation.